 Intelligent and Single-minded

 It could be considered a plus or a minus, depending on how you look at it, but Burmese are also very dependent on their owners to look after them.
-If they accidentally escape and become lost, these cats stand a lesser-than-average chance of surviving on their own.
-Burmese are definitely not the type of cat you turn outdoors for a romp around the neighborhood.
+If they accidentally escape and get lost outside, these cats stand a lesser-than-average chance of surviving on their own.
+Burmese cats are definitely not the type of cat you turn outdoors for a romp around the neighborhood.

 The European Burmese (Europa, UK, Australia, New Zeland) has a long, slender body, long legs, and oval paws.
 The head is wedge-shaped with a long muzzle and almond-shaped eyes.
 The tail is usually medium long.